EXHIBITIONS + ART

 Water (Mizu): Views/Life

-"What does it all mean", Ink and watercolour on paper, A3 size, Homesick 1993
+"What does it all mean", Ink and watercolour on washi paper, mounted on mizubari panel, 1992

 "Love" or Kokoro, meaning heart/mind/spirit love.
-Ink on washi, silk mounted on mizubari (wooden panel), 1996
+Ink on washi, rough silk mounted on mizubari (wooden panel), 1996

 Soba; Rice ball; Tea (Square, triangle, circle - the 3 perfect Zen enclosures) Panels of shoe cupboard doors designed to look like a folding screen.
 Sumiroku, Aoyama.
 1998